Gloomth

 “The cult of melancholy” is part of a quote from a book called ‘The Victorian Celebration of Death’ by James Stevens Curl.

-Established in 2007 Gloomth is a clothing and art label operated by Toronto artist Taeden Hall.
+Established in 2007 Gloomth is a clothing and art label and retail shop operated by Toronto artist Taeden Hall (above).
 Gloomth seeks to share it's strange universe through unique fashion, photography, illustration, and events.

 Gloomth is a love letter to the misfits of the misfits, to everyone who doesn't fit in- and doesn't want to.